-Written and originally recorded (as “Mbube”) by Solomon Linda’s Original Evening Birds (1939).
+Written and first recorded (as “Mbube”) by Solomon Linda’s Original Evening Birds (1939).

 Hit versions by The Weavers (as ‘Wimoweh’ US #6 1951), The Tokens (US #1 1961), Tight Fit (UK #1 1982).

 From the wiki: “‘Mbube’ (Zulu: lion) was written in the 1920s by Solomon Linda, a South African singer of Zulu origin, who worked for the Gallo Record Company as a cleaner and record packer, and who performed with a choir, The Evening Birds.

 “Linda’s improvised melody was wordless; no English words occur in the original recording of the song, titled ‘Mbube’.
-Issued by Gallo as a 78 recording in 1939 on their Gallotone label and marketed to African audiences, ‘Mbube’ became a hit and Linda a star throughout South Africa.
+Issued by Gallo as a 78 rpm recording in 1939 on their Gallotone label and marketed to African audiences, ‘Mbube’ became a hit and Solomon Linda a star throughout South Africa.

-“In 1949, Alan Lomax, then working as folk music director for Decca Records, brought Solomon Linda’s 78 recording to the attention of his friend Pete Seeger of the folk group The Weavers.
-In November 1951, after having performed the song for at least a year in their concerts, The Weavers recorded an adapted version with brass and string orchestra and chorus as a 78 single entitled ‘Wimoweh’, a mishearing of the original song’s chorus of ‘Uyimbube’.
-The Weavers credited the song as ‘Traditional’, with arrangement by ‘Paul Campbell’, later found to be a pseudonym used by the Weavers in order to claim publishing royalties.
+“In 1949, Alan Lomax, then working as folk music director for Decca Records, brought Linda’s recording to the attention of his friend, Pete Seeger, of the folk group The Weavers.
+In November 1951, after having performed the song for at least a year in their concerts, The Weavers recorded an adapted version with brass and string orchestra and chorus as a 78 single entitled ‘Wimoweh’, a mishearing of the original song’s chorus of ‘uyimbube’.
+The Weavers credited the song as ‘Traditional’, with the arrangement by ‘Paul Campbell’, later found to be a pseudonym used by the Weavers in order to claim publishing royalties.
 The Weavers’ cover charted in the Hit Parade, peaking at #6 in 1951.